jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 </div>

-In addition, we split our full $$RET$$ data into 75% in-sample & 25% out-sample, letting the default variable **RET** as in-sample & **RET_outSample** as, of course, the out-sample data.
+Thus, lastly, we split our full $$RET$$ data into 75% in-sample & 25% out-sample, letting the default variable **RET** as in-sample & **RET_outSample** as, of course, the out-sample data.
 Subsequent optimization steps in solving for the desired allocations weight $$w$$ will be performed on in-sample data:

 ```python
 RET,RET_outSample = ioSampleSplit(_RET_[sectors["Others"]])